 The 3 UX Principles We Used to Re-Imagine Tax Forms

-Requesting user tax documentation is often a legal requirement for companies offering financial services, retail trading, or banking.
-This can be challenging as the legal requirements around collecting such documentation are rarely written with the end-user in mind.
+Requesting customer tax documentation is often a legal requirement for companies offering financial services, retail trading, or banking.
+This can be challenging as the FATCA and CRS legal requirements around collecting such documentation are rarely written with the end customer in mind.

-At TAINA we address this challenge using intuitive design to create positive user experiences that make it possible to reduce bounce rates in onboarding flows, increase customer satisfaction scores, and receive more accurate information.
+At TAINA we address this customer experience challenge using intuitive design to create positive overall customer experience that makes it possible to reduce bounce rates in onboarding flows, increase customer satisfaction scores, and receive more accurate customer information.

-We’ve experienced really tangible benefits with this approach.
-In fact, we’ve seen a reduction of over 50% in time taken to complete tax documentation with our ‘No Tax Form’ customer journey.
+We’ve experienced really tangible benefits with our approach to customer compliance journeys.
+In fact, we’ve seen a reduction of over 63% in time taken to complete tax documentation with our ‘No Tax Form’ customer journey.
 This provides an online digital workflow for requesting tax information in a way that doesn’t feel like a traditional tax form.

 We set ourselves the goal of not only consolidating information but applying a consistent line of sight for our users.
 The idea was for a user to be able to complete a tax certification journey with as little eye movement as possible.
 This forced us to ensure the relevant information was always provided in the correct context, reducing fatigue and frustration with some of the more complex questions.

-For example, our journey starts with a pre-qualifying questionnaire which is used to establish what tax form the user is eligible to complete.
+For example, our journey starts with a pre-qualifying questionnaire which is used to establish what FATCA or CRS form the user is eligible to complete.
 As each question is answered we dynamically add the next relevant question to the screen and scroll it into the centre of the viewport, resulting in next to no eye movement and no additional clicks.

 Image showing the TAINA pre-qualifying questionnaire.